 (#1088)A non-AP EHT STA with dot11HEDeviceClass equal to ClassA shall meet the Class A requirements specified in 36.3.16 (Transmit requirements for PPDUs sent in response to a triggering frame) when transmitting an EHT TB, non-HT or non-HT Duplicate PPDU in response to a triggering frame.
 A non-AP EHT STA with dot11HEDeviceClass equal to ClassB shall meet the Class B requirements specified in 36.3.16 (Transmit requirements for PPDUs sent in response to a triggering frame) when transmitting an EHT TB, non-HT or non-HT Duplicate PPDU in response to a triggering frame.

-(#1088)NOTE—A non-AP EHT STA uses the Device Class subfield in the HE PHY Capabilities Information field in the HE Capabilities element it transmits to indicates its device class based on dot11HEDeviceClass.
+(#1088)NOTE—A non-AP EHT STA uses the Device Class subfield in the HE PHY Capabilities Information field in the HE Capabilities element to indicate its device class based on dot11HEDeviceClass.
 See 26.5.2.1 (General).

 An EHT AP shall not set the UL EHT-MCS subfield of an EHT variant User Info field to 15 in a transmitted Trigger frame if the RU assigned by that User Info field is used for UL MU MIMO transmission.

 An EHT AP shall not set the UL EHT-MCS subfield of an EHT variant User Info field to 14 in a transmitted Trigger frame.

+A non-AP EHT STA shall set the EHT TRS Support subfield in the EHT MAC Capabilities Information field in the EHT Capabilities element to 1 if its dot11EHTTRSOptionImplemented is true; otherwise the STA shall set it to 0.

 35.5.2.2 Rules for soliciting UL MU frames